szczepanski/django/README.md

 - register models to show in admin web gui blog/app_projects/admin.py

+## migrations from sqllite3 to PostreSQL

 # tools
 - online viewer to see db.sqlite3 file (if no confidential data involved) http://inloop.github.io/sqlite-viewer/

+# resources